|

 soul into heavenly glory" several years after her son,

-miracle of the Assumption (or the Dormition,
+Feast of the Assumption around the world

-as it is called in the Eastern Orthodox Church and also celebrated
+miracle of the Assumption is called the Dormition and also celebrated

 of the Assumption takes place in Cleveland's

-featuring a traditional religious procession, Italian foods
+which includes a traditional religious procession, Italian foods

 and pastries, family rides, carnival games and fireworks.